DebpratimSharma/voice-to-voice-ai-translate/README.md

 ## Environment variables

-This project may require API keys for speech/translation providers (for example: `OPENAI_API_KEY`, `SOME_SPEECH_API_KEY`, etc.).
+This project may require API keys for speech/translation providers (for example: `GROQ_API_KEY`, `ELEVENLABS_API_KEY`, etc.).
 See `src/app/api/translate/route.ts` for exact variable names and expected configuration.

 ---